This book is under CC BY-NC-SA License so we appreciate all kinds of contributions, distribution and we preserve our contributors efforts, forever.

 Create a GitBook account.

 Go to GitBook editor and Sign-in with your GitBook account

 Press the Import button to import the cloned repository.
-Then, you'll find it in the LOCAL LIBRARY tab.
+Then, you'll find it in the URL tab.

 Start your awesome contribution.